NicholasCote/github-runner/README.md

 [![GitHub Runner Build, Push, & Update](https://github.com/NicholasCote/github-runner/actions/workflows/gh-runner-build.yaml/badge.svg)](https://github.com/NicholasCote/github-runner/actions/workflows/gh-runner-build.yaml)

+## GitOps CICD

+This repository utilizes GitHub actions to build a new container image whenever changes are made, push that image to NSF NCAR's Harbor container registry,

 ## Building an image

 The container image needs to know the repository to use and uses an API token to connect to it in order to get a GitHub runner registration token.
 These can be supplied during the container build, or when the container is run.
 Examples of both commands can be found below: